emilk/alignify/README.md

 		foobar          raboof
 		badger  snake   mushroom

-### Support for indentation with spaces
+### Better support for indentation with spaces
-Even though indenting code with spaces is stupid (see *Caveats*), Alignify should support it to the point where it can detect it and ignore it, so that if every line starts with a space, then all leading spaces are kept.
+Even though indenting code with spaces is stupid (see *Caveats*), Alignify could support it to the point where it can detect it and ignore it on per-block-level, and perhaps smartly guess what is indentation or spaces.

 ## I want to help